Thursday, 23 November 2023

 There is a café with toilets at the community-run Twechar Healthy Living & Enterprise Centre.

-Bar Hill lies to the east of Twechar village, off the B8023 between Kilsyth and Kinkintilloch.
-There is no car park for the wood but you can find on-street parking in Twechar.
+Bar Hill lies to the east of Twechar village, off the B8023 between Kilsyth and Kirkintilloch.
+You can find on-street parking in Twechar.
+Please park with consideration and do not block pedestrian and vehicle access points.
+Do consider public and active transport if available and possible.

 G65 9QA is the nearest postcode.